actris/data-management-plan/DMP/initial-DMP.md

 Aerosol and cloud profile data are archived and provided by the ARES and CLU units in netCDF format.
 All published EARLINET and Cloudnet data are in [CF (Climate and Forecast) 1.7](http://cfconventions.org/) compliant format.

+For ASC unit, format of data differ according to the database: In DASCS pillar, data are provided in a ASCII based format but work is being conducted in order to provide data also in the netCDF format.
+In LAR pillar, data are provided in J-DX CAMP format which is a standard format for spectra.
+Finally, data in LADP are provided in a ASCII based format.
+For more details on these formats, see section 2.5.

 Implementation of new standards for data and metadata used in the context of ACTRIS should be discussed by all the DC units.
 This is especially important for the ACCESS unit, coordinating the access to all of the ACTRIS data.
 Therefore the aim should be to harmonize data and metadata as much as possible, both in terms of technical aspects related to implementation, but also making it easier for the end user to make use of the data.